atlassian-labs/compass-examples/snippets/scripts/compass-new-relic-importer/README.md

-## Bootstrap your Compass Catalog with from a New Relic Account
+## Bootstrap your Compass Catalog from a New Relic Account

 This script

-1. Gets all the apps within your account
+1. Gets all the apps within your New Relic account
 2. Creates Compass Components for each of them
-3. Connects your New Relic app

 ## Install